Lochy2000/save-the-bird/README.md

 ## User Experience (UX)

 ### Site Purpose
-The pupose of the site is to provide a simple and fun platsform for the user to try their luck in a new version of the traditional Hangman game and guess the computers random hidden word.
+The pupose of the site is to provide a simple and fun platform for the user to try their luck in a new version of the traditional Hangman game and guess the computers random hidden word.

 ### Audience
 Anyone that is interested in, or passionate about games, and looking for a simple and fun platform to play with.